Marcbaer/covid19_vaccination.github.io/index.md

 The Pfizer vaccine is used by a lot of countries but mainly from North America and Western Europe, while the vaccines Sinopharm and Sinovac are often used by countries from Eastern Europe or Asia.

 <img src="Vacc_plot.png">

+## Final Thoughts

+Countries with a high GDP per Capita seem to be able to vaccinate their citizens faster than other countries.
+However, given the regression coefficent the population density plays an even more important role.
+It seems that countries with a high population density give strong effort in vaccinating their citizens as fast as possible.
+For countries with a total population above 100 Million, the logistics and organisational hurdles seem to slow down the process of vaccinating the citizens agains Covid-19.
+Additional insights was provided by analysing the different vaccines.
+While Moderna is mainly used by North American and Western European countries, Sinovac and Sinopharm is popular in Asia.